-MyAnalytics is best thought of as a “fitness tracker for the workplace.”
+MyAnalytics helps you find opportunities to build better habits and get back in control of your time.
 By using data generated from everyday work in Office 365, MyAnalytics helps people understand how they spend their limited time and who they spend it with, and then presents intelligent tips on how to work smarter.

 This page answers key questions on how MyAnalytics processes information in a manner that protects employee privacy and supports compliance with local regulations, such as General Data Protection Regulation (GDPR).